ufukusubutun/Reordering_Switch/docs/topology.md

 The topology comes built in with a temporary 120 GB storage (that is wiped at the completion of the reservation.)
 This storage is built under `/mydata`.

+Instantitating:
+utah
+resources may not be immediately available, need to reserve you can try asking for virtual machines at first to set up the experiment environment and get familiar with the setup

 ### Advanced